 Hockey bus crash victims include respected coach, captain

-Tributes to head coach Darcy Haugan described him as a great person, coach and mentor.
+The Broncos' head coach had played in the junior hockey league in the 1990s.
+Tributes on Twitter described him as a great person, coach and mentor.

 "He will always be a great man in our hearts," said his sister, who posted on Twitter under the name Debbie Jayne.
 "The tears just keep coming."

 Steven Wilson, a radio play-by-play announcer, called Haugan "the classiest guy" in the league.
 The last time they saw each other, Haugan was playing video games in his office with one of his two young sons.